 What Is Virtual Volunteering?

 The idea of ‘virtual volunteering’ has become more popular with the arrival of the COVID-19 pandemic in 2020.
 Also called ‘digital volunteering’, ‘online volunteering’ or ‘cyber volunteering’, volunteering this way is a virtual opportunity that’s been around since the rise of the Internet in the 1990s but hasn’t really taken hold until recently.
-Before the Coronavirus pandemic turned our lives upside down, most people considered volunteering in the traditional sense – giving of their time at a specific charity or location like a school, food pantry, soup kitchens, a library, or a retirement care home.
+Before the Coronavirus pandemic turned our lives upside down, most people considered volunteering in the traditional sense – giving of their time at a specific charity or location like a school, food pantry, soup kitchen, crisis center, youth service, a library, or a retirement care home.
 With the pandemic forcing widespread quarantines, many of these volunteer opportunities have been put on hold.
 But that hasn’t stopped people from wanting to help their neighbors.
 In fact, as the pandemic spread and the needs grew, so did the desire of many to help their communities get through this unprecedented time.
 Turning to a virtual opportunity for volunteering became a safe way to help people and nonprofit organizations during this time.

 Becoming an online volunteer is easy.
-All you need is a computer and an Internet connection and you, too, can join the global army of virtual volunteers making a difference in one organization, or more, from the comfort and safety of their homes.
+All you need is a computer and an Internet connection and you, too, can join the global army of online volunteers making a difference in one organization, or more, from the comfort and safety of their homes.

 Why Should I Engage In Virtual Volunteer Opportunities?

 Plus, you can help on your schedule rather than having to adhere to the limited schedule an organization may offer.
 Don’t have time during the day?
 No problem.
-With most virtual opportunities, you can work after hours or on weekends.
+With most virtual opportunities or tasks, you can work after hours or on weekends.
 If you’re disabled or a person living in a remote location that makes volunteering difficult, offering your services online may be the perfect solution.
 Your time commitment can be as much or as little as you are able to give, and often with no set hours per week.

 Other reasons to consider engaging in a virtual volunteering opportunity, according to balance small business: you can work for multiple causes and organizations, you can spend more time volunteering, you can find opportunities that match your unique skills and passions, and you can fulfill education goals or hit career path milestones.